jdang00/CS4003---Software-Engineering/Raw Markdown Notes/Systems Modeling.md

 ___

 # Designing Sequence Diagrams
-- Design based on actor in a linear fashion
+- Design based on actor in a linear fashion (left to right)
-- Show interaction of objects based on data
+- Show interaction of objects based on data and application
+- Layer classifiers

+___

+# Requirements Engineering
+- User requirements
+- System requirements

+___
+# User Requirements
+- Statements in natural language plus diagrams of the services the system provides and its operational constraints.
+Written for customers.

+___

+# Systems Requirements
+- More technical literature that defines things like the tech stack.
+Written for developers.

+___

+# Functional vs non-functional requirements
+- Functional statements are statements of services the system should provide.
+- Non-functional statements are constraints on the services of functions offered such as timing constraints.
+It's not based on state but rather processing.

+___

+# Metrics for specifying nonfunctional requirements
+- Speed
+- Size
+- Ease of use
+- Reliability
+- Robustness
+- Portability

+___

+# Requirements processes
+- Elicitation
+- Analysis
+- Validation
+- Management

+In practice, the processes are an iterative activity in which these processes are interleaved.